Amritramnani/Amritramnani/README.md

-- 👋 Hi, I’m @Amritramnani
+- 👋 Hi, I’m @Amratlalramnani
-- 👀 I’m interested in
+- 👀 I’m interested in Data
-- 🌱 I’m currently learning Software engineering
+- 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with people who works as data analyst
-- 📫 How to reach me ...
+- 📫 How to reach me - www.linkedin.com/in/amrit-ramnani

 <!---
 Amritramnani/Amritramnani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.